blog-banner

 How CockroachDB fits into supply chain stackCopy Icon

-After evaluating CockroachDB, they realized how easy it was to spin up a cluster and scale across multiple regions.
+After evaluating CockroachDB, they realized how easy it was to and scale across multiple regions.
 Since they are in the security space, they handle a lot of sensitive data while trying to mitigate regulations.
 The ability to control where data resides is a huge benefit.

 CockroachDB fit seamlessly into their software delivery supply chain model.
 They use a variety of AWS tools like Lambda, Glue, and SQS alongside their Kubernetes clusters.
 They dogfood their own developer platform with CircleCI testing to scan their own code for sensitive data like PII or API keys.
 They push this data to their container image registry and then automate their deploys with Terraform.